lorigreensmith06/AI_ML_CLASS_coupons/README.md

+<h3>Conclusions</h3>

 Perhaps the people who pay the most attention to coupons are the ones who have to be most careful with their money.
-Higher incomes accepted coupons for cheap restaurants at a lower rate than people with mid and low incomes.
+High-income individuals used coupons for cheap restaurants 30% less than mid-income groups.
 Education levels correlate with the income levels.
-People with kids in the car accpted
+People with kids in the car accepted coupons at higher rates.

+<h3>Recommendations</h3>

+I would recommend marketing focused on people who need to save money.
+I would not spend as much money on the higher income brackets.
+Marketing to people with families, and middle income families may be a good target.
+I would also recommend studying the single parent group as it had a 100% acceptance rate in this sample.
+A larger sample size would be needed to determine if this group is indeed a group that could be targeted for coupon acceptance.